 “Deep down he knows he can't live the life he used to," a source told ET of Affleck's addiction struggles.
 "He knows that life was the downfall of his marriage.
 Jen set boundaries, she did everything to help him.
 She stuck by him and gave him ultimatums but he’d eventually fall off the wagon.
 He would go back to partying and gambling and she would try again.
 This has been going on for years.”

-A source close to Ben tells ET that the Live by Night star has been dealing with his addiction and dependency issues on and off for years.
+A source close to Ben told ET that the Live by Night star has been dealing with addiction and dependency issues on and off for years.
 However, when Affleck and Garner began dating in 2004, the actor's close friends began to notice a change.

 The source says that Affleck began to settle down and quit partying when the pair got together -- long before they welcomed their first child, daughter Violet, in 2005 -- and that the change lasted for a long time.

 Affleck and Garner tied the knot in June 2005, and by December, welcomed Violet.
 Their second daughter, Seraphina, was born in January 2009, and their son, Samuel, arrived in February 2012.